orbanjan/CarND-Vehicle-Detection/writeup_project.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the #4 code cell of the IPython notebook (`Vehicle-Detection_P5.ipynb`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
+Alltogether I loaded 8792 car images + 8968 non-car images = 17,770  total.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

+You can find more examples in my #3 code cell.
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: